"...enjoy the ride on the frozen carpet of suicidal needles."

 What are your influences?

 Our main influences start right at the beginning of industrial music.
 One would expect us to be influenced by Throbbing Gristle, but that is not really the case.
 Cabaret Voltaire through its various incarnations is a profound influence on tPROE.
 After that we picked up influences from EBM acts like Front 242, Nitzer Ebb and Leather Strip.
 We are also heavily influenced by techno like Underground Resistance, Jeff Mills, Adam Beyer, Richie hawtin and the likes.
 Funk is also a big influence, and especially the P-funk made by Parliament, Funkadelic and Bootsy Collins.
 And offcourse the ant-zen/hands production stuff like Asche, Converter, Winterkalte, Mono no aware and suchlike.
+Nowadays we picked up a lot of influences from the hardcore/industrial hardcore and Doomcore scene.
 There is much more.
 We listen to all kinds of music and really don't care what style it is, as long as it is good music.

 Where does your bandname come from?